Can’t find what you’re looking for?

 The choir was started in 2015 with a view to give children the opportunity to learn a variety of songs and perform in many settings.
 William Ford’s Choir is building a reputation in excellent concerts, including a Colour Concert during the Summer term.

-This year, the children will be learning songs which will be used in the young voices concert on the 31st January.
-It would be useful if you could provide your child with time to practise these songs using the instructions they have been given on the Young Voices site.
+This year, the children will be learning songs which will be used in the young voices concert on the 18th May 2021.
+It would be useful if you could provide your child with time to practise these songs on the Young Voices site, using the instructions they have been given.

 For Christmas, members of the choir visited Queen's Hospital and others visited a local care home.
 While singing in the Hospital atrium, two buckets were placed in front of the children to raise money for the King George & Queen's Hospitals Charity.
 In only 30 minutes, the children had raised £178.47 to go towards a present for every child in hospital on Christmas Day.